swiss-ai/dsl25-8-llm-programs/README.md

 ### Aim 1: Blueprints

 To effectively develop LLM programs, we have found it most convenient to wrap LLM calls into *"LLM Functions"* (functions in the sense of subroutines), as this allows us to employ them in standard, idiomatic ways.
-For instance, if we have an unary predicate LLM function (that is, LLM-implemented subroutine of one argument that returns a boolean, type signature `Callable[[Any], bool]`), we may use it the built-in higher-order functions `map` or `filter`, or as a condition in an `if`-statement or a `while`-loop.
+For instance, if we have an unary predicate LLM function (that is, LLM-implemented subroutine of one argument that returns a boolean, type signature `Callable[[Any], bool]`), we may use it the built-in higher-order functions `map` or `filter`, or in a condition of an `if`-statement or a `while`-loop.
 Or, for instance, we may apply a generic evolutionary search algorithm (e.g. within the DEAP framework) on a population of strings, with a binary LM function implementing the cross-over operator.

 The code for LLM Functions and Programs is in the `llm_programs.programs` subpackage at `src/llm_programs/programs`.